John Sergeant Wise: Law and politics

 After the war, Wise studied law at the University of Virginia, where he was initiated as a Brother of Beta Theta Pi fraternity in 1867.
 That same year he graduated and was admitted to the bar.

 Wise practiced law in Richmond, Virginia for many years.
 In 1880, he was an unsuccessful candidate for U.S. Representative.
 In May 1882, he was appointed United States Attorney for the Eastern District of Virginia, serving until March 1883.

 Later in 1882, Wise was elected U.S. Representative for Virginia's at-large seat as a "Readjuster" – a label used by a coalition of Republicans and dissident Virginia Democrats.
 He served in the 48th United States Congress, from 1883 to 1885.

 Before the 1884 elections, Virginia's districts were redrawn, abolishing the at-large seat.
 Wise did not seek re-election from a district.
 Instead, in 1885 he ran for Governor of Virginia as a Republican, but lost to Democrat Fitzhugh Lee.

 In November 1902, Wise was the attorney of records in two federal lawsuits--Jones v.
 Montague, 194 U.S. Reports 147-153 (1904) and Selden v.
 Montague, 194 U.S. Reports 153 (1904)--which concerning the Virginia Constitutional Convention of 1902.
 The former was on behalf of voters in Virginia's 3rd congressional district against Virginia's Governor Andrew Jackson Montague as well as the Secretary of the Commonwealth and the Auditor of Public Accounts, and sought a writ of prohibition against counting the November 1902 election returns and also complained that the party in power sought to disenfranchise colored voters.
 The convention's delegates by a 47 to 38 majority voted not to submit their work product (which disenfranchised most Black and poor white voters) to voters as promised earlier, but instead proclaimed it as in effect as of July 10, 1902.
 The federal courts ruled they had no jurisdiction and relied upon a South Carolina constitutional convention case, "Mills v.
 Green", 159 U.S. 651 (1895).
 U.S. Supreme Court Justice Brewer took judicial notice that the U.S. House of Representatives had seated the congressmen elected by Virginia voters that year and "the thing sought to be prohibited has been done and cannot be undone by order of court", so the U.S. Supreme Court declined to get involved.
 By the 1904 election, fifty percent fewer white, and ninety percent fewer black men voted.

 Last years

 Wise later moved to New York City, and practiced law there until his retirement.
-He died in 1913, near Princess Anne, Maryland, and was buried in Richmond.
+He died in 1913, near Princess Anne, Maryland.